victoria-o28/Victoria-0-Portfolio/README.md

  + [Authors Info](#author-Info)

  ## Description
- <p>This is  a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained.</p>
+ <p>This is  a website that shows my portfolio.It contains all my background information i.e Education Background ,Job experience and hobbies/interests.I have no prior experience in coding and this is my first website.</p>

  ## Technology Used